gregpalmr/alluxio-aws-cloudformation/README.md

 ### Step 5.
 Access the Alluxio Web console

 Once the Alluxio cluster launch is complete, you can access the Alluxio Web console on any of the Alluxio master nodes.
-To get the IP addresses of the Alluxio master nodes, use the AWS Cloudformation console to view the "Resources" section of the stack, or use the following AWS CLI command:
+To get the IP addresses of the Alluxio master nodes, use the AWS CloudFormation console to view the "Resources" section of the stack, or use the following AWS CLI command:

      $ aws ec2 describe-instances --query 'Reservations[*].Instances[*].PrivateIpAddress'  --filters "Name=tag-key,Values=Name" "Name=tag-value,Values=My-Alluxio-Cluster-Alluxio-Master" --output=text